 Flung far into the Atlantic Ocean 1,200 miles from the western coast of Africa, the forgotten island of St Helena stands alone as one of the remotest islands in the world.
 Its pristine volcanic peaks, sand dunes and lush green hills make up a rugged paradise that, though just 47 square miles, is home to 400 endemic bird and plant species as well as whalesharks.

 The island’s superb biodiversity and untouched landscapes have long attracted a handful of savvy travellers and keen wildlife enthusiasts who could only reach St Helena by taking a five day voyage by boat from Cape Town.
-In late 2017 the first commercial flights will commence operation flying once weekly, from Johannesburg and via Windhoek to reach the Island.
+In 2017, the first commercial flights commenced operation flying once weekly, from Johannesburg and via Windhoek to reach the Island.

 Read more about St Helena